 - Enhance flavors

 - Help reduce fat and calories

-- Replace milk, cream, butter, oil, eggs and fresh dairy
+- Replace heavy cream and high-fat fresh dairy

 - Make products shelf-stable

 Many are unaware of the difference between all-natural whey protein, plant proteins and other protein sources.
 When compared to plant-based proteins, whey protein is proven to be superior in regards to digestibility, sustainability, health benefits and nutritional value, as seen in the chart below.

 The amount of protein will vary based on the type of protein, how it’s formulated and its intended use.
 For example:

 - Whey protein isolate (WPI) contains the highest amounts of protein, which explains why it is often used in sports nutrition in the form of whey protein supplements, protein shakes and beverages and protein bars.